 The blood vessels inside Eli’s eyeballs nearly exploded as he replied, “Do I have any bright ideas?!
 I seem to recall my idea being disregarded back at the hotel where it was first introduced.
 Someone was keener on their typical unprepared approach that results in everyone else being eaten by a goddamn manticore!”

-t was, undoubtedly, the most mind-numbing day to be alive.
+In an annoyingly nonchalant fashion, I confirmed, “So that means you do have a plan?”
+Chapter 3 I t was, undoubtedly, the most mind-numbing day to be alive.
 With an explanation of our purpose in Driscoll, my crew and I were granted access to the legal archive that Eli had suggested perusing in order to discover the banshee's killer.
 The archive was a moldy basement located beneath the village's officer headquarters known as the Copper Post.
 Although many places were lenient about carrying weapons, the Copper Post was very strict regarding civilians with weapons.
 And so we were all frisked at the door, and our weapons temporarily seized.

 An hour had already crawled by, and Eli was still deep amidst his research.
 He was hunched over a splintery wooden table with over a dozen scrolls splayed out in front of him.
 While Eli thumbed through one document, Coral sat opposite him at the table poring over a scroll of her own.
 Grant was at another table with an unraveled scroll that he had already fallen asleep on top of, and I sat opposite him with my crossed legs braced against the table's edge, skimming through a document of my own.
 I paused long enough to take a sloppy bite from a pastrami sandwich I had purchased from a restaurant called Nimble Noms.
 Bits of melted cheese oozed out from between the bread slices and left splotches on the parchment I was holding.